MohsenKoohi/LaganLighter/README.md

  - Compressed CSR/CSC graphs in WebGraph format are now supported by the [ParaGrapher Graph Loading Library](https://blogs.qub.ac.uk/DIPSA/ParaGrapher)

 ### Bugs & Support
 As "we write bugs that in particular cases have been tested to work correctly", we try to evaluate and validate the algorithms and their implementations.
-If you receive wrong results or you are suspicious about parts of the code, please [contact us](https://orcid.org/0000-0002-7465-8003) or [submit an issue](https://github.com/DIPSA-QUB/LaganLighter/issues).
+If you receive wrong results or you are suspicious about parts of the code, please [contact us](https://orcid.org/0000-0002-7465-8003) .

 ### Fundings
 The project LaganLighter leading to this Software has been supported by: